Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/07-using-hbm/3_BW_Explorations.md

 Sequential     1024 (M0->PC0_3)          256                    13.1506
 Sequential     1024 (M0->PC0_3)          512                    13.1539
 Sequential     1024 (M0->PC0_3)          1024                   13.1454
 ```

 This use case shows the maximum results when using one kernel master, M0 to access HBM.
 The table above shows the measured bandwidth in GB/s achieved.

-The top 5 rows show the point to point accesses, ie, 256 MB accesses, with the Transaction size variation.
+The top five rows show the point to point accesses, i.e., 256 MB accesses, with the Transaction size variation.
 The bandwidth is consistent around 13 GB/s.

-The next ten rows show a grouping of 2 pseudo channels and 4 pseudo channels, ie, 512 MB and 1024 MB, respectively, and the bandwidth is constant.
+The next ten rows show a grouping of two pseudo channels and four pseudo channels, i.e., 512 MB and 1024 MB, respectively, and the bandwidth is constant.

 #### Conclusion: The bandwidth achieved for sequential accesses is mostly independent of the topology and is constant at about 13 GB/s.

 ### Random Accesses

-We are using the same topologies as the previous step but using an addressing scheme using random addresses within the selected range.
+You are using the same topologies as the previous step, but using an addressing scheme using random addresses within the selected range.

-To run all the variations like in the previous step, You can also use the following Makefile target to run the application.
+To run all the variations like in the previous step, you can also use the following Makefile target to run the application.
 There is no need to rebuild the xclbins again.

 `make all_hbm_rnd_run`